Elżbieta Pleszczyńska: Scientific views

 Prof. Pleszczyńska is known for her criticism of the classic statistical approach.
 Classic parametric methods, like Pearson correlation coefficient, or least squares method produce comparable results only for comparable distribution types (in practice multivariate normal distribution is being assumed).
 Parametric statistical tests are derived from distribution assumptions.
 Classic methods fail if the input data contain strong outliers, and interpretation of their results should be different for different distribution types.
 In practice, the underlying assumptions are often not checked, moreover they are always violated – there is no normal distribution in the real world, because every real variable is limited (for example people cannot be –170 cm or +2 km tall), and the normal distribution implies positive probability density for every real number.
 In most cases the real distribution is skewed or discrete, which does not prevent people from using normal distribution methods.
 The extent of this violation can be measured, but its maximum accepted level is just a convention, not mathematics.
 The parametric methods always work out of their conditions of use.
 However, their results are often considered valid, which leads to "scientific" validation of false hypothesis.
 For the reasons mentioned above, Elżbieta Pleszczyńska is a strong advocate of explorative data analysis and non-parametric statistics, like Spearman's rho, Kendall's tau, or grade data analysis.

 Selected works

 Social work

-Elżbieta Pleszczyńska has cofounded Foundation Supporting Physically Disabled Mathematicians and Computer Specialists in Warsaw (September 1990).
-For many years she has been the Foundation chairman.
+Elżbieta Pleszczyńska has co-founded Foundation Supporting Physically Disabled Mathematicians and Computer Specialists in Warsaw (September 1990).
+She has been the Foundation chairman for multiple years.

 The Foundation under her leadership was mainly interested in the professional advancement of physically disabled people via technology and remote work.

 Pleszczyńska has been continuously focusing attention of the public opinion on rights of disable people, in her periodical reports.